 Live events can be linked to the Web with our Event Boarding Pass system.
 The combination of our Web database designs, and our on site bar code recognition allows participants to fill out registration information from the comfort of their home or office, then print the bar coded ticket they can bring to a live event.
 Their registration information is instantly recognized on site, and their attendence, or any further venue based updates can be applied to their account.
 The sytem even supports cell phone based registration.

 Say it, See it, and let it ripple

-Speak into the microphone and see your words flow with the stream of water, and tumble down a rocky path.
-Let the words bounce around the walls of the retaining pool.
-When you wave your hand over a word, see the ripple and then a synonym spring from the word.
+Speak into the microphone and see your words flow with a stream of water, tumble down a rocky path and bounce against the walls of the retaining pool.
+Wave your hand over a word and see a ripple and then a synonym spring from the word.